HakiFedha/africa-bitcoin-local-currency-offramp-directory/README.md

 ---

 > ⚠️ **Project Status: Work in Progress**
 > HakiFedha is a young project, and this directory is an evolving work in progress.
-The shifts rapidly.
+The landscape shifts rapidly.
 Platforms frequently update their operational status, geographical availability, and compliance policies.
 >
 > Community contributions, updates, and corrections are highly encouraged.
 Please submit updates via [hakifedha.org](https://hakifedha.org) or securely via email at `hakifedha@proton.me`.